mkduong-ai/fairdo/README.md

 We did not include the `SDV` package as a dependency, because it is not required for the core functionality of the **FairDo** package.
 Using any other synthetic data generation package is also possible.
-Still, some examples in the `tutorials/` folder use the `SDV` package.
+Still, some examples in the `tutorials/` folder require the `SDV` package.

 ## Example Usage